COVID-19 Update: Read messageHide message »

 Yes.
 If you have a qualified Level 2 charger at your home, you can connect to the pilot program.
 Call Efficiency Vermont to find out if your charger qualifies.

-Are certain water heaters or EV chargers eligible?
+Are EV chargers eligible?

 Does PowerShift shift energy costs from one member to another?